t-hanafin/curriculum/foundations/javascript_basics/clean_code.md

 x([2, 2, 2]);
 ~~~

-Now, this is clean and easy to read code:
+Now, this code is clean and easy to read:

 ~~~javascript
 const sumArray = function(array) {